Citizens Fighting Fire

-Firefighter and public safety has been and continues to be the number one priority for all federal firefighting agencies.
-Policies and laws are in place to ensure that fires are managed effectively, while keeping the safety of employees and the public as the number one priority.
+Firefighter and public safety continues to be the number one priority for all firefighting agencies.
+Policies and laws ensure that fires are managed effectively while keeping employees and the public safe.

-Although the BLM does not regulate actions on your own private property, we want to work with landowners to help ensure safety and that your property is protected and is part of the overall fire suppression strategy.
-Firefighters cannot legally direct your actions on your own property and will not assume responsibility for the independent actions you take.
-Therefore, the best course of action is to establish and maintain open communications with the Incident Commander or designee to ensure shared understanding and personal, public, and firefighter safety.
+The BLM does not regulate actions on your private property, but we want to work with you to help ensure that your safety and protection of your property is part of the overall suppression strategy.
+Firefighters cannot direct your actions on your own property and will not assume legal responsibility for the independent actions you take.
+The best course of action is to establish and maintain open communications with the Incident Commander or designated liaison to ensure shared understanding and personal, public, and firefighter safety.